Oakland looks to extend streak vs Detroit | Federal News Network

-BOTTOM LINE: Oakland looks for its 10th straight win in the head-to-head series over Detroit.
-In its last nine wins against the Titans, Oakland has won by an average of 9 points.
+BOTTOM LINE: Oakland looks for its 11th straight win in the head-to-head series over Detroit.
+In its last 10 wins against the Titans, Oakland has won by an average of 8 points.
 Detroit’s last win in the series came on Jan.
 13, 2017, a 93-88 victory.

-ARE YOU EXPERIENCED: Detroit has been fueled by senior leadership while Oakland has depended on freshmen this year.
-For the Titans, seniors Antoine Davis, Bul Kuol, Matt Johnson, Marquell Fraser and Noah Waterman have collectively accounted for 82 percent of the team’s scoring, including 89 percent of all points over its last five.
-On the other hand, freshmen Jalen Moore, Trey Townsend and Micah Parrish have combined to score 46 percent of Oakland’s points this season.
+TEAM LEADERS: Oakland’s Jalen Moore has averaged 18.6 points, 4.1 rebounds and eight assists while Daniel Oladapo has put up 10.8 points and 8.6 rebounds.
+For the Titans, Antoine Davis has averaged 20 points while Bul Kuol has put up 16.1 points and 4.3 rebounds.

-STEPPING IT UP: The Golden Grizzlies have scored 75.9 points per game and allowed 79 points per game in conference play thus far.
-Those are both substantial improvements over the 69.8 points scored and 88.9 points given up per game to non-conference foes.
+HORIZON IMPROVEMENT: The Golden Grizzlies have scored 76.8 points per game and allowed 79.2 points per game in conference play so far.
+Those are both significant improvements over the 69.8 points scored and 88.9 points allowed per game to non-conference opponents.

-KEY CONTRIBUTIONS: Moore has either made or assisted on 69 percent of all Oakland field goals over the last three games.
-The junior guard has accounted for 20 field goals and 37 assists in those games.
+KEY CONTRIBUTIONS: Moore has had his hand in 70 percent of all Oakland field goals over the last three games.
+Moore has 18 field goals and 40 assists in those games.

-STREAK STATS: Oakland has won its last three home games, scoring an average of 81.3 points while giving up 70.
+STREAK STATS: Oakland has won its last four home games, scoring an average of 82.5 points while giving up 72.8.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25